pvcraven/web-development-class/source/assignments/07_php_include/php_include.rst

 include statement.

 1. Get your own copy of the project, from the last assignment, working on your computer under XAMPP.
-You should be able to get to it from ``http://localhost``
+You should be able to get to it from ``http://localhost``.
+   Work off a recent branch that looks decent, not an early one with no styling.
 2. Put the navigation in a common file as shown in :ref:`include_statement`.
 Reference the navigation file from all the main pages that need it.
 You'll need to change files like ``index.html`` to